Epic Leadership Course FAQs

 Q: What portion of the Course is live?

-A: There will be between 12 -15 live interactive teleseminars scheduled throughout the course in which you will be encouraged to submit active challenges and opportunities.
+A: The weekly or bi-weekly interactive zoom calls are the live portions of the course.
+In these calls you will be encouraged to submit your current and anticipated challenges and opportunities.
 We will apply the concepts and skills of each module to the issues you provide.

 Q: When does the Course start?